-Improves physician engagement and shared understanding between physicians about patients’ care concerns or about other topics of interest in the form of a noon social drop-in.
+A project to improve physician engagement and shared understanding between physicians about patients’ care concerns or about other topics of interest in the form of a noon social drop-in.

 Fostering a Culture of Communication and Collaboration through Ultrasound Peer Training Program – Dr. Su-Yin MacDonell

-Collaboration within the department to create a culture of learning.
-By increasing the skill set as a group to identify and diagnose an unwell patient faster.
+A collaborative project within the anesthesia department to create a culture of learning, by increasing the skill set as a group to identify and diagnose an unwell patient faster.
 Helping colleagues identify specific expertise within the radiology (ultrasound) department.

-Improves physician engagement and shared understanding between physicians about patients’ care concerns or about other topics of interest through a noon social drop-in.
+A project to improve physician engagement and shared understanding between physicians about patients’ care concerns or about other topics of interest through a noon social drop-in.
 Click here for final report.

 Breakfast in Res Care – Dr. Nardia Strydom